MegandM/docker-ds-workshop/README.md

 # Dashboard

-This examples shows how to run a pair of dashboards in docker.
+These examples show how to run a pair of dashboards in docker.

 Build with:
 `docker-compose build`